txstate-etc/dataloader-factory/README.md

 ```
 But adding the `genre: "mystery"` filter is not obvious and can be very confusing to implement.

 That's where this library really shines.
-The resolver would look like this
+Using dataloader-factory, the resolver would look like this
 (ignore the overly simplistic data model for genre):
 ```javascript
 import { DataLoaderFactory } from 'dataloader-factory'